Fire, Water, Steam, Motion. A fun build of a r/c live steam powered tank with turret & gun.

 Drill pilot holes for the servo openings & metal nibbler to finish the shape.
-I removed the larger center using an Allied 6" mini hacksaw.
+I removed the larger center using an adjustable 6" mini hacksaw.
 It allows fitting blades at different angles - not all hacksaws do.
 Drill 1/4" pilot holes, fit the blade through & reassemble the hacksaw.
 Carefully cut out the shape.
 File clean the rough edges.

 Install the servos & mark drill holes.
 Remove servos, punch the marks & drill 1/16" mounting holes.
 Reinstall the servos and secure with screws.

 The receiver & controller slip into the pocket.
 Pieces of cut-open 3/8" shrink tube & electrical tape insulate the electronics where necessary.
 The battery sits on the front of the bracket held by double-side sticky tape.